andrewnachtigal/Udacity-Data-Engineer/05-project-data-pipelines/README.md

 ## Data Pipelines with Apache Airflow

 The goal of this project is to design and implement an ETL pipeline to enhance data warehouse task automation and monitoring capabilities.
+An ETL Pipeline is a set of processes extracting data from an input source, transforming the data, loading it into an output destination such as a database or a data warehouse for reporting and analysis.
 Apache Airflow is a workflow management that allows data engineering teams to programmatically create, schedule and monitor complex workflows.

-This data engineering solution for a streaming music service company will employ AWS S3 and Redshift in addition to Apache Airflow.
+For this project, an ETL pipeline for a streaming music service company is implemented, employing AWS S3 and Redshift in addition to Apache Airflow.
 The resulting ETL pipeline will allow a streaming service to extract, process and load customer event data, and facilitate data analytics.

 ## Project Data